Tuesday, March 31, 2015

 The boys and I enjoyed the day with my husband while he took care of business.

-On Monday the boys worked in the yard picking up tree limbs and debris, I gave them money for working in the yard
+On Monday, the boys worked in the yard picking up tree limbs and debris.
+I gave them money for working in the yard.

 Tuesday, we had business in Athens and Decatur.
+On Wednesday,

 Montana picked out a necklace, wristband, and hat.

 We started with a large bowl of white cheese dip, salsa, and chips.
-My husband ordered a large taco dinner which consisted of chicken on soft and crispy tacos.
+My husband ordered a large taco dinner, which consisted of chicken on soft and crispy tacos.

-The boys and my husband ordered sweet tea and I drank water with lemon.
+The boys and my husband ordered sweet tea, and I drank water with lemon.

 We finished the meal with a commentary bowl of vanilla ice cream.

-We came back home, I took a nap, the boys played outside and my husband watched tv.
+We came back home.
+I took a nap, the boys played outside, and my husband watched TV.